-SITUATIONAL CONTEXT The cross-border movement of Haitian nationals is recurrent, and this movement is represented by border inhabitants in Haitian towns.
-Part of these movements are irregular even though official entry points are used.
-This is due to the fact that there are territorial roots, and the type of movement is temporary, as well as the fact that in the General Migration Law 285-04 there is a migration category of border inhabitant, although this has not yet been implemented.
-However, given this inconsistency, Haitians migrating under this method represent an irregular migrant population in Dominican territory, putting them in a position of vulnerability and a propensity to non-voluntary returns.
-Historically, the border between the Dominican Republic and Haiti has been characterized by a cross-border commercial dynamic, due to the exchange of different goods and the supply of markets with a greater flow towards Haiti.
-At the border level, border cities such as Dajabón, Jimaní, Elías Piña and Pedernales have stood out, and the flows represented in this study correspond to the days when there is no trade with Haiti.
-The flows represented in this study correspond to days when there is no exchange of goods, that is, when there is no active commercial dynamics.
-1 METHODOLOGY Data for this report were collected under the flow monitoring subcomponent of the Displacement Tracking Matrix (DTM) methodology, with the objective of generating a preliminary impression of the characteristics of migrants, migration dynamics and the mobility of migrants at four border posts.
-This study provides an analysis of the trends in the mobility of people, between May 22 and June 4, 2021, in four specific border posts: Dajabón, Comendador de Elías Piña, Jimaní and Pedernales.
+BACKGROUND The cross-border movement of Haitian nationals is recurrent, and this movement is represented by border inhabitants in Haitian towns.
+Some of these movements are irregular, even though official entry points are used.
+This is because there are territorial roots, and the type of movement is temporary.
+Despite the recent outbreak of COVID-19 cases, the borders remain open.
+Historically, the border between the Dominican Republic and Haiti has been characterized by cross-border trade dynamics due to the exchange of different goods and the supply of markets with a greater flow to Haiti.
+No biosecurity measures are applied at these borders, only the necessary documentation is required by Dominican authorities to enter the territory.
+At the border level, border cities Dajabón, Jimaní, Elías Piña and Pedernales stand out, and it should be noted that none of these four crossing points under analysis have been closed due to the COVID-19 pandemic.
+Finally, the flows represented in this study correspond to days when there is no exchange of goods, that is, when there is no active commercial dynamics.
+1 METHODOLOGY

+Data for this report were collected under the flow monitoring subcomponent of the Displacement Tracking Matrix (DTM) methodology, with the objective of generating a preliminary impression of the characteristics of migrants, migration dynamics and the mobility of migrants at four border posts.
+This study provides an analysis of the trends in the mobility of people, between June 19 and July 2, 2021, in four specific border posts: Dajabón, Comendador de Elías Piña, Jimaní and Pedernales.
 Four data collectors participated, one for each point to carry out the monitoring and counting of people.
 The means of transportation was counted by group movement.
-Data collection for Dajabón, Elías Piña and Pedernales was carried out on Tuesdays, Wednesdays and Thursdays from 8:00 am to 4:00 pm; in the case of Jimaní, counts were carried out on Tuesdays, Wednesdays and Fridays at the same time.
+Data collection for Dajabón, Elías Piña and Pedernales was carried out on Tuesdays, Wednesdays, and Thursdays from 8:00 am to 4:00 pm; in the case of Jimaní, counts were carried out on Tuesdays, Wednesdays and Fridays at the same time.
 This corresponds to the ordinary flow when there are no market days, that is, when there is no active commercial activity.
-INCOMING AND OUTGOING FLOWS In general, four incoming flows into the Dominican Republic were identified: the first to Dajabón from Nord-Est in Haiti, two flows from Centro to Elías Piña and Jimaní, and the last from Sud-Est to Pedernales.
-Regarding outgoing flows, the same four were identified, but in smaller numbers.
+INCOMING AND OUTGOING FLOWS In general, four incoming flows into the Dominican Republic were identified: the first to Dajabón from Nord-Est in Haiti, two flows from Centro to Elías Piña and Jimaní and a last one from Sud-Est to Pedernales.
+Regarding outgoing flows, the same flows were identified, but with a smaller number of people, except in Comendador de Elías Piña.
 This is due to the limited observation hours and the daily return of people through blind spots at the borders.

-Basemap source: ESRI and UN World Map daries and names shown and the designations This map is for illustration purposes only.
+Basemap source: ESRI and UN World Map undaries and names shown and the designations This map is for illustration purposes only.
 The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the International Organization for Migration.